+Total 32.84 %

+Tax.
+27 % of 92 %.
+24.84 %

 Labour market contribution 8 %

-Tax, 27 % of 92 %, 24.84 %

-Total 32.84 %

 The foreign employees must work for Danish employers subject to full Danish taxation or for Danish branches or permanent establishments of foreign companies which may be required to have a legal representative in Denmark.